13 Podzols

 ZD - DENSIPAN PODZOLS

-Densipan Podzols have a high density but uncemented pan within the Eluvial horizon at shallow depths which severely limits root penetration and water movement.
+Densipan Podzol Soils have a high density but uncemented pan within the eluvial horizon at shallow depths which severely limits root penetration and water movement.

 ZDU